tommywalsh/csotp/README.md

 * Metadata with negative value.
 This takes up screen real estate, and adds complexity in navigation, while providing zero benefit.
 For example, players will try to organize by genre, but...
-** I see a genre called "80s", which has exactly one song in it, even though I have hundreds of albums from the 1980s.
+    * I see a genre called "80s", which has exactly one song in it, even though I have hundreds of albums from the 1980s.
-** Here are some separate genres I have listed: "Country-Rock, Singer/Songwriter, Folk-Rock, AlbumRock", "Country/Rock", "CountryRock", "Album Rock", "Country-Rock, Singer/Songwriter".
+    * Here are some separate genres I see listed: "Country-Rock, Singer/Songwriter, Folk-Rock, AlbumRock", "Country/Rock", "CountryRock", "Album Rock", "Country-Rock, Singer/Songwriter".
 Each of these has some Neil Young songs in them.
 There are probably more.
-** Here are some release date tags that are all treated as totally distinct: "1989", "89", "Jan 15, 1989".
+    * Here are some release date tags that are all treated as totally distinct: "1989", "89", "Jan 15, 1989".

 * Some songs are associated with "Greatest Hits" albums, while others are associated with their original albums.